ahandsel/Kintone-React-Search-Bar-Workshop/README.md

 ## Debugging - Let's Fix Those Problems 💪

-Here is a rundown of common problems that may occur & its solutions!
+Here is a rundown of common problems & their solutions!

 ### Errors related to .env

-If you get one of the following error messages, then please verify your `.env` file has been correctly configured and you have not modified the `.env.example`
+If you get one of the following error messages, then please verify your `.env` file has been correctly configured, and you have not modified the `.env.example`

   * `Failed to find .env file at default paths: [./.env,./.env.js,./.env.json]`
   * `[webpack-cli] Error: Missing environment variable: KINTONE_BASE_URL`